Search Shortcut cmd + k | ctrl + k

 Connection

-To use the module, you must first create a DuckDBPyConnection object that represents the database.
+To use the module, you must first create a DuckDBPyConnection object that represents a connection to a database.
+This is done through the duckdb.connect method.

 File-Based Connection

-If the database file does not exist, it will be created (the file extension may be .db, .duckdb, or anything else).
+If the database is a file path, a connection to a persistent database is established.
+If the file does not exist the file will be created (the extension of the file is irrelevant and can be .db, .duckdb or anything else).

-The special value :memory: (the default) can be used to create an in-memory database.
-Note that for an in-memory database no data is persisted to disk (i.e., all data is lost when you exit the Python process).
-If you would like to connect to an existing database in read-only mode, you can set the read_only flag to True.
+If you would like to connect in read-only mode, you can set the read_only flag to True.
+If the file does not exist, it is not created when connecting in read-only mode.
 Read-only mode is required if multiple Python processes want to access the same database file at the same time.

 import duckdb